nieheyong/walletconnect-solana-adapter/README.md

+# WalletConnect Solana Adapter - Core

-# How to run this repo?
+## How to run this repo?

 1. Install dependencies